 Grilling really isn't intimating when you have Smithfield Extra Tender fresh pork as your secret weapon.
 You can also find some really great grilling tips on the Smithfield's Get Grilling America website.
 And right now on the site you even have a chance to win $5000 cash plus multiple prizes throughout the summer.
 I binge watched BBQ Pitmasters with Tuffy Stone the other day, soaking up all of his grilling tips.
 This man is a legend and I'd love to visit one of his restaurants some day.
 In the mean time here's one of his recipes for Baby Back Ribs with a Tomato Chipotle Glaze:

-By now I know you definitely want to grill up some ribs, so here's a coupon to save you some moolah.
+By now I know you definitely want to grill ribs, so here's a coupon to save you some moolah.

 What will you be grilling this summer?